sabk18/GEDCOM_Pasing/README.md

 - modification 1: prvided by Trevor
 - modification 2: provided by Shivani

-- all successful modifications are added to the master branch
+- all successful modifications were added to the master branch by Saba after checking the code for errors